 - Organizations with legacy databases moving into PostgreSQL.

-The toolkit is less useful for Postgres-to-anywhere migrations, as its primary strength lies in bringing other databases into PostgreSQL.
+The toolkit is designed primarily for inbound migrations to PostgreSQL.
+It is less useful for Postgres-to-anywhere migrations, as its primary strength lies in bringing other databases into PostgreSQL.
+It also requires an EDB subscription.

 pg_chameleon is an open-source tool designed mainly for migrating MySQL to PostgreSQL.
 It uses MySQL’s replication stream and PostgreSQL’s logical replication to keep databases in sync, making it a strong option for teams switching from MySQL-based applications to Postgres.